huggingface/hub-docs/tasks/src/text-to-video/about.md

 ### Music Visualization

 Creating music visualization is a complex, time-consuming, and resource-intensive process.
-Users define start and end prompts of music to parameterize the visualization and these prompts are warped between and generated according to the beat of the music for audioreactive video.
-Commonly used design patterns for improving generated videos are : "transitions", which express shifts in color, time, subject, or style, and "holds", which encourage visual emphasis and consistency.
+Users define start and end prompts of music to parameterize the visualization and these prompts are warped between and generated according to the beat of the music for audio-reactive video.
+Commonly used design patterns for improving generated videos are "transitions", which express shifts in color, time, subject, or style, and "holds", which encourage visual emphasis and consistency.

 ### Pose-Control